Life: A Game of Games

-Living in a complex world, everyday we’re moving from friend groups, to work, to chores, to dreams, to drama.
-Each and every area of life has such depths, that it seems like a world in itself.
-What can be gained, by looking at it through the metaphor of the game of games?
+Living in a complex world, everyday we’re moving between friend groups, work, chores, dreams and drama.
+Each and every area of life has such depths, that it seems like a world in of itself.
+A game of games, which follows certain rules.

 It gives the everlasting dash between topics and fields a name, and makes it addressable.
-Giving things a name, puts them in the realm of the thinkable, which is already helpful for such things that seem almost out of reach.
+Giving things a name, puts them in the realm of the thinkable.
+It helps grasping things which seem already almost out of reach.

-But what can be gained from it?
-Let’s first have a closer look at the definition.
+But then what can be gained from it?
+Let’s start with the definition.

 The Basic Concept

-Behind the game of games lies a certain viewpoint which can be taken of things, by calling life a “game of games”.
+Behind the game of games lies a certain viewpoint which can be taken, by calling life a “game of games”.
 This viewpoint assumes:

-- Life contains of many distinct areas, which can be called as games, which much like a game follow certain rules, contained to these areas.
+• Life contains of many distinct areas, which can be called as “games”, which much like games follow certain rules, contained only to them.

-- Calling them as a “games” introduces a playful aspect.
-It suggests looking at each area with the possibility of change and positivity, rather than with seriousness and dread.
+• Calling them as a “games” introduces a playful aspect.
+It suggests looking at each area with the possibility of change and positivity, rather seriousness and dread.

-- Each area of life is pursued with a certain level of success.
-Like in a game, it is easy to tell which area of life is doing great, and which is lacking.
+• Each area of life is pursued, reaching a certain level of success.
+Like in a game, it is easy to tell which area of life is doing great, and where it’s lacking.

 Concept Examples

-Especially the last two rules tie all the others together into the viewpoint.
-For example, one might succeed in every area of life, but only lacking in the social game - having no friends.
+Especially the last two rules tie all the others together into a positive viewpoint.
+For example, one might succeed in every area of life, only lacking in the social game - having no friends.
 This might render all other areas meaningless.
-Successes couldn’t be shared or cherished, and lack of networking skills would also spill into work.
+Successes couldn’t be shared or cherished, and the lack of networking skills would also spill into work.

-Or to give another example, one might exceed at all areas of life except finances.
+Or, one might exceed at all areas of life, except finances.
 Without the single aspect of money, the family and socials may break apart.
 Intimate relationships will suffer, as the wife might leave the husband once he loses his job.
 Or it might become impossible to get a high-paying job, due to lack of cleanliness and clothing.
 This is not to simply say “money rules the world”.
 It is just one of those aspects, which once it goes south, could spoil everything else.
 Equally, only focusing on money will also not solve anything.

 Game Severity in Relation